 Students may also be considered for conditional admission.

 Various forms of financial assistance are available through the Office of Financial Aid.
-In addition, Graduate Assistantships and Tuition Scholarships are available in the Department of Kinesiology, Sport and Recreation Management (KSRM) that include teaching in the Active Lifestyles and Wellness Program or Fit Kids program, research assistants with KSRM Faculty, and various other duties.
+In addition, Graduate Assistantships and Tuition Scholarships are available in the Department of Exercise and Sport Science (EXSS) that include research assistants with EXSS Faculty, and various other duties.
 Other opportunities may be available in campus recreation, intercollegiate athletics, student activities, and other campus areas.
 Application materials for Graduate Assistantship and Tuition Scholarship positions may be obtained from the Program Coordinator.